bwindsor/hrob2021/pages/en/bulletin_2021.md

       </td>
       <td colspan="4" style="width:79%;">
         Event area is bordered by municipalities of Rudolfov – Hrabětice – Josefův Důl – Jiřetín pod Bukovou - Smržovka - Rýnovice - Harcov.<br>
        	Southern part of Jizerské mountains, altitude 500–900 m.
 Partially populated area with a dense network of trails.
-The prevailing landscape is mountain forest which may be physically demading.
+The prevailing landscape is mountain forest which may be physically demanding.
 You may occasionally find meadows and pastures.
       </td>
     </tr>
     <tr>